cycodehq/vscode-extension/README.md

 # License

-The Cycode VSCode Extension is released under the Apache 2.0 license.
+The Cycode VSCode Extension is released under the MIT license.
 See the LICENSE file for more details.